GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 For PGA to work:

 - Private Google Access should be enabled on the subnet. \
-Subnets created by the `net-vpc` module are PGA-enabled by default.
+Subnets created using the `net-vpc` module are PGA-enabled by default.

 - 199.36.153.4/30 (`restricted.googleapis.com`) and 199.36.153.8/30 (`private.googleapis.com`) should be routed from on-prem to VPC, and from there to the `default-internet-gateway`. \
 Per variable `vpn_onprem_configs` such ranges are advertised to onprem - furthermore every VPC (e.g. see `landing-vpc` in [`landing.tf`](./landing.tf)) has explicit routes set in case the `0.0.0.0/0` route is changed.